 Technology has opened many doors for farmers to keep in close touch with their clients.
 Buy and sell food marketplaces are really appealing to food producers, as they can connect to customers online without having to build their own websites.
-Such platforms allow them to:
+Using an e-marketplace for agriculture allows them to:

 - Reach more customers

 - Promote their shop